-(Triticum aestivum); Heritage, Soft Red Winter; Awnletted; an Indiana Connection variety; Fall-planted
+(Triticum aestivum); Heritage, Soft Red Winter; Awnletted; an Indiana Connection cultivar; Fall-planted; Minimum 50 seeds

 Dual was co-developed in Indiana at Purdue University with the USDA in the mid-1950s as a soft red winter wheat cultivar resistant to Hessian fly.
 Its resistance allows seeding before the eastern fly-free date which allows its dual use as a pasture variety and as a grain crop.
 Medium lax fusiform spikes thresh easily by hand.
 Grains are pleasingly plump.